Firejoss/Arduino-Machine-Learning/README.md

 # ArduiNNeto
-Arduinneto (Arduino Neural Network) is an opensource lightweight library written in C++ 11 that allows you to configure, train and use the power of neural networks on any arduino board.
+Arduinneto (Arduino Neural Network) is an light opensource library written in C++ 11 that allows you to easily configure, train and use the power of neural networks on Arduino and Teensy boards.

+You are more than welcome if you want to participate to the project.